archd3sai/Portfolio/README.md

 **[Wind Turbine Power Curve Estimation](https://github.com/archd3sai/Wind-Turbine-Power-Curve-Estimation)**

 In this project, I have employed various regression techniques to estimate the Power curve of a Wind turbine located on a land.
 Nonlinear trees based regression methods perform best as true power curve is nonlinear.
 I have optimized XGBoost using GridSearchCV that yields lowest Test RMSE-6.404.
-The project also contains good data visualizations.<br/>
+The project also contains good data visualizations.

 ---